lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 Stretching the PEG molecule
 ===========================

-..  container:: justify

 Here, a constant forcing is applied to the two ends of the PEG molecule until it stretches.
 Create a new folder next to the previously created folders, call it *pullonPEG/*, and create a new input file in it called *input.lammps*.

-..  container:: justify

 First, let us create a variable *f0* corresponding to the magnitude of the force we are going to apply:

 ..  code-block:: lammps

     variable f0 equal 5

-..  container:: justify

-    The force magnitude of :math:`1\,\text{kcal/mol/Å}` corresponds
-    to :math:`67.2\,\text{pN}` and was chosen to be large enough to overcome the thermal agitation and the entropic contribution from both water and PEG molecules (it was chosen by trial and error).
+The force magnitude of :math:`1\,\text{kcal/mol/Å}` corresponds to :math:`67.2\,\text{pN}` and was chosen to be large enough to overcome the thermal agitation and the entropic contribution from both water and PEG molecules (it was chosen by trial and error).
 Then, copy the same lines as previously:

 ..  code-block:: lammps